TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

  * Data: **FOD1P** column (Field of Degree 1st Entry)
  * Classification standard comes from the U.S. Census Bureau
- * 15 Categories in total
+ * 15 categories in total
  * We then track the outflow of majors into different occupations.